oleganza/CoreBitcoin/UnitTests/TestProjects/TestiOSPodfile/Pods/CoreBitcoin/README.md

 If it works well, add this repo as a submodule to your project.
 Then add all source files, OpenSSL headers, libcrypto.a and libssl.a.

-In your project settings, add `$(SRCROOT)/CoreBitcoin/openssl/include` to "Headers Search Paths" and `$(SRCROOT)/CoreBitcoin/openssl/lib` in "Library Search Paths".
+In your project settings, add `$(SRCROOT)/EthCore/openssl/include` to "Headers Search Paths" and `$(SRCROOT)/EthCore/openssl/lib` in "Library Search Paths".

-If this sounds cumbersome, there is a bounty for creating a CoreBitcoin.framework to simplify integration process.
+If this sounds cumbersome, there is a bounty for creating a EthCore.framework to simplify integration process.